 I was rushed to the hospital and my stomach was pumped, along with other testing, questioning and yet more testing.
 I was never allowed to be alone, except to go to the bathroom and someone was right outside the door.
 Some social worker came to see me and eventually I was released and sent to a halfway house.
 In the morning, I simply walked out and to work, complete with bandages on my wrists.
 I don't know why I was not confined, and why no one stopped me from leaving, but I am glad that I was not detained.

 The way that I am comes largely from the fact that I am indeed mentally ill.
 I did not know that before, but I know it now.
 First, I should explain what caused me to be aware that I am mentally ill in the first place.
+But before I do go forward, please be aware that these are my experiences, which involve diagnoses from mental health professionals.
+I include links to external sites for the sake of explanation and reference.
+This article, and the external links (which I did not author and which I have no control over) are only meant to share my experiences.
+Those seeking a specific diagnosis or assistance should seek the counsel of a mental health professional.

-But it was in 2013, following what I would guess was a psychotic break, I had an extremely involuntary four-day confinement (one more than the emergency 72-hour hold on account of the weekend) in a mental facility in 2013--one of several previous confinements in several states throughout my adult life--after an unpleasant incident involving voices, the police, an ambulance and immediate confinement to a county mental facility.
+The 2013 breakdown involved an unpleasant incident at work involving voices, the police (who thankfully were also trained on handling a mentally ill subject), an ambulance and immediate confinement to a county mental facility.
 It was there that someone talked to me.
 I think.
 I only remember little slices of time.
 Apparently, I was in what I did not then but now know to be a manic episode, so I do not remember what was said, but I vaguely remember being given a ton of pills without being told what they were.

-I was confined there for hours, well into the late night, until they found a bed for me in a mental ward of a hospital in the next county over.
-I had to turn over all of my property but for my clothes, sans shoelaces.
+Being admitted to the hospital and its psych ward, I had to turn over all of my property but for my clothes, sans shoelaces.
 As I checked in after midnight, bed came first.
 When morning broke, the wheels started turning.
 It was at that point that I finally got the help that I needed.
 The help I did not know I needed.
 Although I saw a doctor every day, and was checked up upon by nurses daily, not much work got done.
 It was just pills, monitoring and support groups.

 My four days were, therefore, largely uneventful; I was confined over a weekend, so the doctors that made the decisions as to who gets discharged and who stays were made those choices on Monday.
 While I was in, on the advice of a nurse who told me on my first day that the best way to get out fast is to participate in social groups, I, against every fiber of my being, took part in groups that allowed us to talk about our experiences and in some way help each other.
 Although socializing made me extremely uncomfortable, testy and resentful that I had to resort to dealing with other people, I have to grudgingly admit that, in the final analysis, it helped.